310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
-Mm~… I don't wanna be like this every time we see each other, so I'll just swallow my bitter feelings and accept the situation as it is for now.
+Mm~… I don’t wanna be like this every time we see each other, so I’ll just swallow my bitter feelings and accept the situation as it is for now.

-I feel like I'm starting over from the bottom, but that's how it always is for me, anyway.
+I feel like I’m starting over from the bottom, but that’s how it always is for me, anyway.

-I’m gonna work hard from the ground up again and become a big man that everyone in the world and the agency'll recognize.
+I’m gonna work hard from the ground up again and become a big man that everyone in the world and the agency’ll recognize.
 Ossu.
 {% endbubble %}

 {% bubble Chiaki %}